paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 approval votes and optimize for that case.
 Nevertheless we want disputes to conclude fast and reliable, therefore if a node is not aware of backing/approval votes it can request the missing votes from the node that informed it about the dispute.
-It will send the node two bitfields with

-## Bitfields
+## Resiliency

-Each validator is responsible for sending its vote to each other validator.
-For backing and approval votes we assume each validator is aware of those.
-To cather for imperfections, e.g.:
+The above protocol should be sufficient for most cases, but there are certain cases we also want to have covered:

+- Non validator nodes might be interested in ongoing voting, even before it is recorded on chain.
-- A validator might have missed gossip and is not aware of backing/approval votes
+- Nodes might have missed votes, especially backing or approval votes.
-- A validator crashed/was under attack and was only able to send out its vote to some validators

-We also have a third wire message type: `IHaveVotes` which contains a bitfield with a bit for each validator.
-1 meaning we have some votes from that validator, 0 meaning we don't.

-A validator might send those out to some validator whenever it feels like missing out on votes and after some timeout just to make sure it knows everything.
-The receiver of a `IHaveVotes` message will do two things:
+  Recovering them from chain is difficult and expensive, due to runtime upgrades and untyped extrinsics.

+To cover those cases, we introduce a second request/response protocol, which can be handled on a lower priority basis as the one above.
+It consists of the request/response messages as described in the [protocol section][#vote-recovery].

+Nodes may send those requests to validators, if they feel they are missing votes.
+E.g. after some timeout, if no majority was reached yet in their point of view or if they are not aware of any backing/approval votes for a received disputed candidate.

+The receiver of a `IHaveVotesRequests` message will do the following:

 1. See if the sender is missing votes we are aware of - if so, respond with those votes.
 Also send votes of equivocating validators, no matter the bitfield.
 2. Check whether the sender knows about any votes, we don't know about and if so send a `IHaveVotes` request back, with our knowledge.
+3. Record the peer's knowledge.

 When to send `IHaveVotes` messages:

-1. Whenever we receive an `Invalid`/`Valid` vote and we are not aware of any disagreeing votes.
-In this case we will just drop the message and send a `IHaveVotes` message to the validator we received the `Invalid`/`Valid` message from.
+1. Whenever we are asked to do so via `DisputeDistributionMessage::FetchMissingVotes`.
-2. Once per block to some random validator as long as the dispute is active.
+2. Approximately once per block to some random validator as long as the dispute is active.

-3. Whenever we learn something new via `IHaveVotes`, share that knowledge with two more `IHaveVotes` messages with random other validators.
+Spam considerations: Nodes want to accept those messages once per validator and per slot.
+They are free to drop more frequent requests or requests for stale data.
+Requests coming from non validator nodes, can be handled on a best effort basis.

 ## Considerations

 Dispute distribution is critical.
 We should keep track of available validator